 Give Them Time to Internalize the Information

-Think about when your first learned you were pregnant.
+Think about when you first learned you were pregnant.
 How did you feel initially?
-Likely, you felt shock, fear, and maybe even a little upset.
+Likely, you felt shocked, fear, and maybe even a little upset.
 As time went by, you got used to the idea, and realized that even though it was an unplanned pregnancy, life is now growing inside of you.
 Remember that your family will likely feel shocked and fearful at first, just as you did.
 They may need time to sort through their own emotions.

 You do not have to make your final decision between raising your child or adoption until after the baby is born.
 However, having a tentative plan in place can ease your fears and anxiety about your unplanned pregnancy.
 It could also help ease the tension when delivering the news to your family.